Check journald-query¶

 --always-ok Always returns OK.

---facility FACILITY journalctl: Filter output by syslog facility.
-Takes a
+--facility FACILITY Filter output by syslog facility (passed to

 --identifier IDENTIFIER